-- 5.1 Cathcart & District's void procedures are clearly documented within the Voids Policy however as standard we will ensure that 100% of void properties are inspected within 48 hours of becoming vacant.
+- 5.1 Cathcart & District Housing Association's void procedures are clearly documented within the Void Management Policy however as standard we will ensure that 100% of void properties are inspected within 2 working days of becoming vacant.
 This is to ensure that all necessary repairs are identified and allocated to the appropriate contractor in advance of offering a property to a prospective tenant. - 5.2 We will also carry out post quality inspection checks on 100% of void properties upon completion of repair works.
-This is to ensure that a property meets Cathcart & District's 'Lettable Standard Document' which describes in detail the condition that a property must attain before signing up any new tenant. - 5.3 A copy of the detailed checklist that must be completed in full before a property is considered 'ready for let' can be found as an appendix to Cathcart & District's Voids Procedure.
+This is to ensure that a property meets Cathcart & District Housing Association's 'Lettable Standard Document' which describes in detail the condition that a property must attain before signing up any new tenant. - 5.3 A copy of the detailed checklist that must be completed in full before a property is considered 'ready for let' can be found as an appendix to Cathcart & District Housing Association's Voids Procedure.